 - Pre-heat oven at 375ºF (190ºC).

-- In a medium bowl mix the flour, baking, ground cinnamon and salt.
+- In a medium bowl mix the flour, baking powder, ground cinnamon and salt.
 Set aside.

 - In a large bowl cream the butter, white and brown sugar.